CyVerse-learning-materials/container_camp_workshop_2018/topics/train_containerscaling.rst

 **Trainer (Tyson Swetnam)**

-This would be the final session of the workshop where we will show you how to scale your analyses (simple apps and complex workflow) from Laptop to Cloud to HPC and also show how using several compute clusters can scale your analysis significantly.
+In this exciting session of the workshop we will show you how to scale your analyses (simple apps and complex workflow) using `Docker swarm <https://docs.docker.com/engine/swarm/>`_, `Google Kubernetes <https://kubernetes.io/>`_ and Workflows Management Systems such as `Pegasus <https://pegasus.isi.edu/>`_, `Work-Queue <https://ccl.cse.nd.edu/software/workqueue/>`_ and `Makeflow <https://ccl.cse.nd.edu/software/makeflow/>`_ from Laptop to Cloud to

-- `Introduction to Container scaling (Mats Rynge/Tyson Swetnam) <../container_scaling/containerscaling.html>`_
+HPC resources such as Stampede2 and OSG and also show how using several compute clusters can scale your analysis significantly and efficiently.
+So of the topics include

+- `OSG (Open Science Grid) Singularity Infrastructure <../container_scaling/containerscaling_osg.html>`_ (Mats Rynge)

+- `Pegasus Workflows with Application Containers <../container_scaling/containerscaling_pegasus.html>`_ (Mats Rynge)

+- `Distributed computing with containers <../container_scaling/containerscaling_dc.html>`_ (Tyson Swetnam)